|Page 1 of 4:|| |

 We take home video and DVDs for granted now, but for film buffs who

-grew up in the pre-video era silent movies weren't so easy to track
+grew up prior to the video era it wasn't easy to track down silent

-down.
-They weren't shown on TV often, and when they were shown,
+movies.
+They were seldom aired on TV, and when they were shown,

 unfortunately, they were sometimes treated as laughable relics with